Extia/pr-analyzer/README.md

 ## Steps on Google Chrome

 Steps to create the bookmarklet :
-- Copy content of a `/analyzer/xxxx.js` file
+- Copy content of file browser execution :arrow_double_up:
 - Create a bookmark
 - Paste content into the URL field
 - Go in a pull request on the files changed